ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step2.md

 Up until now, everything seems to be going well in `movies-api-java`-land.

-Let's try a different endpoint: getting movie credits, for all movies with _Jurassic_ in their name.
+Let's try a different task: getting movie credits, for all movies with _Jurassic_ in their name.

-1. Run `curl` again to query for this information:
+1. Run `curl` to query for this information:

   `time curl -s http://localhost:8081/credits?q=jurassic | jq`{{execute T1}}